 The Impact of Customization on Pricing

-For businesses requiring specific features, such as custom branding, non-standard dimensions, specific closures (like drawstrings), or enhanced barrier properties, the compostable bags prices per unit generally increase significantly.
-This is due to factors like dedicated production setups, the creation of unique printing plates, potentially lower volume runs compared to standard stock, and associated design or engineering efforts, all contributing to a higher final cost per unit.
+For businesses requiring specific features, such as custom branding, non-standard dimensions, specific closures (like drawstrings), or enhanced thickness, the price per unit of compostable bags typically increases significantly.
+This is driven by factors like dedicated manufacturing procedure, the creation of custom printing plates, unavoidable setup waste, and associated design work, all of which contribute to a higher unit cost.

 What Drives Up the Price of Compostable Bags?

-So, why the premium compared to that traditional plastic bag often costing just pennies?
+Why is the premium compared to that traditional plastic bag?
 It boils down to a combination of factors, each adding a layer to the final cost of compostable bags.

 Factor 1: Premium Raw Material Costs